bespokepost/html_test/README.md

 # Bespoke Post web exercise

 Each month Bespoke Post delivers new boxes to our subscribers.
-This exercise is your chance to show us your HTML, CSS, & Javascript skills by creating part of a sample page that showcases some of our boxes.
+This exercise is your chance to show us your HTML, CSS, & JavaScript skills by creating part of a sample page that showcases some of our boxes.
 There is [a mockup of the page fragment here](https://github.com/bespokepost/html_test/raw/master/examples/mockup.jpg).

 To complete this exercise, begin by cloning this repository.
-Your assignment is to build out a production-ready implementation of this page using HTML, CSS, & Javascript.
+Your assignment is to build out a production-ready implementation of this page using HTML, CSS, & JavaScript.
 Some notes:

 * Keep in mind, our traffic is more than 50% mobile devices, so the design should be responsive.
 The mockup shows this content at 3 different breakpoints.
 * The green bars overlaid on the mockup represent the grid system to be used for the layout.